pkkapshikar/real-time-info/group_assignments/week3/README.md

 We are a small group of only three people.
 Will we be judged the same way as other groups who have four or five people?

+Not being able to obtain the data that we need from AC Transit.

 ##### Minor